Certain licence holders in the gambling industry are required to implement a Responsible Gambling Code of Conduct.

 For clubs, the following relevant persons are required to operate a Code of Conduct:

-- Gaming venue operators
+- a venue operator

 The Codes encompass a number of initiatives designed to ensure club members are able to make informed choices, as well as providing support mechanisms for those who need assistance.

-Compliance with the CCV Code requires that the Code to be available on your clubs website (if you have one) including in community languages which you can download below;
+Compliance with the CCV Code requires that the Code to be available on your clubs website (if you have one) including in community languages which you can download below:

 - CCV Code of Conduct Greek

 - CCV Code of Conduct Mandarin

 There is no extra fee payable for member clubs who adopt the CCV code.